 Cobalt institutes strict code reviews of changes to sensitive areas of our codebase.
 We also employ Brakeman for static security code analysis to automatically detect potentially known vulnerabilities through static source code analysis.

-Since launching Cobalt, we’ve instituted our own bug bounty program open to our community of security researchers to further strengthen and secure our code.
+Since launching Cobalt, we’ve invited anyone on the internet to notify us of issues they might find in our application to further strengthen and secure our platform.
 All vulnerability report submissions are read within hours of receipt, and we aim to respond to all submissions within 48 hours.

 Capture the Coin

-In addition to our bug bounty program, we also run a Capture the Coin contest to further create transparency around our security.
+In addition to periodic crowd-intelligent pen tests, we also run a Capture the Coin contest to further create transparency around our security.
 Our Capture the Coin is modelled after traditional Capture the Flag contests.
 Instead of hiding a flag within our code, we have created a bitcoin based intrusion-detection system by hiding bitcoin private keys in our platform.
 Security researchers may capture these keys and claim the reward immediately if they are able to find a way to access them.

 In the event of a security breach, we have created procedures for resolute reactions, including turning off access to the web application, mass password reset and certificate rotations.
 If our platform is maliciously attacked, we will communicate this information to all of our users as quickly and openly as possible.